Edwin Wyndham-Quin, 3rd Earl of Dunraven and Mount-Earl

-Edwin Richard Wyndham-Quin, 3rd Earl of Dunraven and Mount-Earl KP PC (19 May 1812 – 6 October 1871) was an Irish peer, Member of Parliament, and archaeologist.
+Edwin Richard Wyndham-Quin, 3rd Earl of Dunraven and Mount-Earl, KP, PC, FRAI, FSA, FRGS, FRS (19 May 1812 – 6 October 1871), styled Viscount Adare from 1824 to 1850, was an Irish peer, Conservative Member of Parliament, and archaeologist.

-He was styled Viscount Adare from 1824 to 1850.
-The son of Windham Quin, 2nd Earl of Dunraven and Mount-Earl, he succeeded to the Earldom on the death of his father in 1850.
+The son of the 2nd Earl of Dunraven and Mount-Earl, he succeeded to the Earldom on the death of his father in August 1850.
 Along with George Petrie, Lord Dunraven is credited with "laying the foundations of a sound school of archaeology" in Ireland.

 Family

-Born on 19 May 1812, in Westminster, Dunraven was the only son of Windham Henry Quin (1782–1850), later the second earl, and of Caroline Wyndham, the daughter and heiress of Thomas Wyndham of Dunraven Castle, Glamorganshire.
+Born on 19 May 1812, in Westminster, Dunraven was the eldest son of Windham Henry Quin (1782–1850), later the second earl, and of Caroline Wyndham, the daughter and heiress of Thomas Wyndham of Dunraven Castle, Glamorganshire.
 From her father she inherited the Wyndham estate in Glamorganshire and also property in Gloucestershire.

-Dunraven’s grandfather, Valentine Richard Quin (1752–1824), a staunch supporter of the union of Britain and Ireland, had been recommended by Lord Cornwallis for a peerage, and was created Baron Adare, of Adare, County Limerick, on 31 July 1800.
+Dunraven's grandfather, Valentine Richard Quin (1752–1824), a staunch supporter of the union of Britain and Ireland, had been recommended by Lord Cornwallis for a peerage, and was created Baron Adare, of Adare, County Limerick, on 31 July 1800.
 He was further created Viscount Mount-Earl in 1816 and Earl of Dunraven in 1822.

-In 1815, Dunraven’s father, Windham Henry Quin, assumed the additional name of Wyndham in right of his wife.
+In 1815, Dunraven's father, Windham Henry Quin, assumed the additional name of Wyndham in right of his wife.
 He represented County Limerick in the Westminster parliament from 1806 to 1820.

 Wyndham-Quin was educated at Eton and at Trinity College Dublin, graduating BA in 1833.
 In 1824, when his father inherited the earldom, he gained the courtesy title of Viscount Adare.

-His father was elected as a representative peer of Ireland and sat in the House of Lords from 1839 till his death in 1850.
+His father was elected as an Irish representative peer and sat in the House of Lords from 1839 till his death in 1850.

 He converted to Roman Catholicism in 1855.

 Parliamentary and public service

 As Viscount Adare, Dunraven sat as the Conservative MP for Glamorganshire from the 1837 General Election to 1851.
 While in the House of Commons he became a Roman Catholic and his political activity largely aimed at safeguarding religious education in Ireland.

 He subsequently became one of the commissioners of education in Ireland.
 In 1850, he succeeded his father as Earl of Dunraven and Mount-Earl in the peerage of Ireland and retired from the House of Commons the next year.
 In 1852, he joined James Henthorn Todd on the Brehon Law Commission which set about translating the Senchus Érenn, a collection of early Irish laws.

-On 12 March 1866, he was named a knight of the Order of Saint Patrick, and, on 11 June of the same year, he was created a peer of the United Kingdom, with the title of Baron Kenry, of Kenry, County Limerick, giving him a seat in the House of Lords.
+On 12 March 1866, he was named a knight of the Order of Saint Patrick, and, on 11 June of the same year, he was created a peer of the United Kingdom, with the title of Baron Kenry, of Kenry in the County Limerick, giving him a seat in the House of Lords.
 He was lord lieutenant of County Limerick from 1864 until his death.